scalameta/scalafmt/docs/installation.md

 - `myproject/scalafmt`: Format main sources of `myproject` project
 - `myproject/test:scalafmt`: Format test sources of `myproject` project
-- `scalafmtIncremental`: Format Scala sources to be compiled incrementally with scalafmt. (available as of v2.0.0-RC5)
 - `scalafmtCheck`: Check if the scala sources under the project has been formatted.
 - `scalafmtSbt`: Format `*.sbt` and `project/*.scala` files.